 Additional support when preparing for your exams

-King’s College London in collaboration with other institutions, have put together a resource you can use to help you prepare for your assessments and cover topics including:
+In collaboration with other institutions, we've put together a resource you can use to help you prepare for your assessments and cover topics including:

 - Organisation & time management